RemGo95/Machine-Learn-for-solving-mazes/readme.md

 Welcome to machine learning environment and simulation in Unity Engine.
 AI Agent have to reach target and cant touch the walls.

+Above maze is very simple but it also took so much time to train it (about 500k episodes).
+In Unity we can easy multiply our learn environment, 12 instances ware no problem for PC with i5 4690K and GTX1060 with 16 GB RAM.

 ![img1](https://user-images.githubusercontent.com/37455393/139258751-eaa3c24d-69c8-45a7-bf85-eb528214c063.png)

 Software and packages you will need to run Neural Network and simulation: